 In this work, our main contributions are as follows. \begin{enumerate} \item We develop a primal-dual algorithm for structured composite monotone inclusions involving finitely many set-valued operators, composition of set-valued operators with bounded linear operators, and single-valued operators that may not be cocoercive.
-Our algorithm does not rely on reformulating the original problem as the sum of a maximally monotone operator and a skew-symmetric or cocoercive operator using product space reformulations but rather exploit structure of the algorithm to derive different designs with possibly larger step-size range.
-For our convergence analysis, we introduce the concept of \emph{quasicomonotonicity} in Definition~\ref{def:}\ref{def:quasi_como} and its natural connection to quasiaveragedness \cite[Definition 2.1]{DTT25}. \item The proposed algorithm not only unifies several contemporary algorithms but also provides a blueprint for generating new algorithms with graph-based structures.
-It only imposes mild assumptions on the coefficient matrices and allows different cocoercive or Lipschitz constants as well as different resolvent parameters that suitable for distributed implementation, hence improves certain existing methods.
-We further explore various choices of the coefficient matrices of the algorithm and examine the effect of step sizes on the algorithm's performance in a numerical experiment on the decentralized fused lasso problem. \end{enumerate}
+Our algorithm does not rely on reformulating the original problem as the sum of a maximally monotone operator and a skew-symmetric or cocoercive operator using product space reformulations but rather directly exploit the problem structure to derive different algorithm designs, offer possibly larger stepsize ranges with explicit formulas.
+For our convergence analysis, we introduce the concept of \emph{quasicomonotonicity} in Definition~\ref{def:}\ref{def:quasi_como} and its natural connection to quasiaveragedness \cite[Definition 2.1]{DTT26}. \item The proposed algorithm not only unifies several contemporary methods but also provides a general framework for constructing new graph-based algorithms within a single unified convergence analysis.
+Notably, our analysis enables the derivation of broader admissible stepsize ranges under weaker assumptions on the coefficient matrices compared with recent methods \cite{ACGN25, ABT23, DTT26}.
+Moreover, the algorithm also allows different cocoercive or Lipschitz constants as well as different resolvent parameters suitable for distributed implementation, thereby improving upon certain existing methods.
+Finally, we explore various choices of the coefficient matrices of the algorithm and examine the effect of stepsizes on the algorithm's performance in a numerical experiment on cancer detection using the decentralized fused LASSO problem. \end{enumerate}